Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 04

-Let n represent the target number for the fibonacci sequence for this function Let f(n) represent the total number of operations done by the function given n
+Let n represent the target number for the fibonacci sequence for this function<br>
+Let f(n) represent the total number of operations done by the function given n<br>

 ```python
 def fibonacci(n):